Right of Way – Ways To Get It RightMin Hur

 The property market in NSW is at all-time high and the owners are changing hands all around NSW every weekend.
 We believe a dispute with your new neighbours should be the last thing on your to do list.
 The dispute can be very stressful and also very costly.

-If you have a right of way over your neighbour’s land then it may be the time to check to make sure that it has been recorded in accordance with the law and regulations.
+If you have a right of way over your neighbour’s land then it may be the time to check.
+Also, make sure that it has been recorded in accordance with the law and regulations.

 In NSW there are different ways to create and record right of way on the folio of register at the LPI.